Kochi: Road

 The primary form of public transport within the city is largely dependent on privately owned bus networks.
 The state-run also operates its services in the city through the Thirukochi service.
 The major bus terminals in the city are Ernakulam Town, Ernakulam Jetty and the private bus terminal at Kaloor.
 An integrated transit terminal namely The Mobility Hub at Vytilla is under second phase of construction.
 The terminal acts as a hub for long-distance bus services away from the city centre, and also a converging point for different modes of public transport, namely bus, metro and ferry.

 Kochi is one of the few cities to be granted the new-generation air-conditioned low-floor and non-air-conditioned semi-low-floor buses under the JNNURM city transport development project.
-KURTC and private buses operate frequent schedules to neighbouring areas of Nedumbassery, Perumbavoor, Aluva, Muvattupuzha, Kothamangalam, Cherthala and Poochakkal.
+KSRTC and private buses operate frequent schedules to neighbouring areas of Nedumbassery, Perumbavoor, Aluva, Muvattupuzha, Kothamangalam, Cherthala and Poochakkal.
 Taxis and auto rickshaws (called autos) are available for hire throughout the day.

 Development of road infrastructure not keeping pace with the increase in traffic is a major problem faced by Kochi, like most other parts of Kerala.

 Rail

-The city has four major railway stations – Ernakulam Junction, Ernakulam Town (locally known as the South and North railway stations respectively), Aluva, Angamaly and Tripunithura followed by smaller stations, Edapally and Kalamassery.
+The city has four major railway stations – Ernakulam Junction, Ernakulam Town (locally known as the South and North railway stations respectively), Aluva, and Tripunithura followed by smaller stations, Edapally and Kalamassery.
 There is also the Cochin Harbour Terminus providing rail connectivity to the southern segment of the Port of Kochi.
 The terminus is currently under renovation for the suburban rail networks in the city.
 The main rail transport system in Kochi is operated by the Southern Railway Zone of Indian Railways, and comes under Thiruvananthapuram Railway division.
 The South station is one of the busiest railway stations in South India, with more than 128 scheduled train services daily.
 The North station situated on the northern side of the city, caters mostly to long-distance services that bypass the South station, and also is an additional halt station for many trains.

-There is also a historic station named as Ernakulam Terminus(station code:ERG) situated behind the High Court.
+There is also a historic station named as Ernakulam Terminus (station code:ERG) situated behind the High Court.
 Great personalities like Mahatma Gandhi and The British Viceroy have visited Cochin through this old railway station.
 Ernakulam Terminus was the first station to serve the city but had to be abandoned in the early 1960s.
 Now this station operates as a goods depot of Southern Railway.